-When you have a pot with drainage holes, you can water your plant until the water starts to drip out of the hole in the bottom.
-When it does this, just let it drip out for 5-10 minutes.
+When you have a pot with drainage holes, you can water your plant until the water starts to drip out of the drainage hole.
+When it does this, let it drip for 5-10 minutes.
 The soil will be drained of all excess water and your plant is well hydrated.
 You can apply this strategy to any type of plants described in this post.

-When you’re buying new plants, you should do research on their watering needs, this way you’re prepared to water them correctly, but also in case something seems to be wrong with your plant.
-Perhaps its leaves are wilting or become brown.
-If you know what their watering needs are, you can see if perhaps you’ve over or underwatered them.
-This way it’s quite simple to adjust your care and give the plant what it needs.
+When you're buying new plants, you should do some research on their watering needs, this way you're prepared to water them correctly.
+This research will also help you to figure out if something is wrong with your plant.
+For example: if you overwater a plant its leaves are wilting or turn brown.
+If you know the watering needs of your house plant, you can see if you've overwatered or under watered them.
+This way it's quite simple to adjust your care and give the plant what it needs.

 Now let's get into some specific plant types.

 Most tropical plants prefer to have slightly moist soil because this is what they have in their natural habitats.
-This means that you will need to use soil that can hold a lot of moisture, the moisture should not escape quickly.
-This also means that if you use soil that holds a lot of moisture you will not have to water as often because this way it will be in perfect condition for much longer than if you were to use well-draining soil.
+When you have some of these house plants, you will need to use soil that can hold a lot of moisture, the moisture should not escape quickly.
+When you use soil that can retain a lot of water, you won't have to water your plant as often because it will be in perfect condition for much longer than if you were to use well-draining soil.

 Tropical plants prefer moist soil, but not wet soil.
-This means that your soil still needs to be well draining and your pot should have draining holes, through which the excess water can escape.
-The soil should also allow the roots to take in oxygen.
-This means that you should use soil that can handle being moist.
-If you were to use normal potting soil for this, it will compact and become much denser.
+Your soil still needs to be well-draining and your pot should have draining holes through which the excess water can escape.
+The soil should also allow oxygen to reach the roots of your plant.
+Since oxygen should still be able to reach your plant's roots, you should use soil that can handle being moist.
+If you were to use normal potting soil for this, it will compact and become too dense.
 This will stop the roots from being able to breathe the oxygen and they will suffocate.

 Plants that like to dry out slightly

-Unlike tropical plants, most houseplants don’t like to sit in wet or moist soil for too long.
-If they’re exposed for too long, they might suffer from root rot and this will kill the plant.
-For these plants, it’s very important to have well-draining soil, that doesn’t hold on to the water for too long.
+Unlike tropical plants, most houseplants don't like to sit in wet or moist soil for too long.
+If they're exposed to too much moisture for too long, they might suffer from root rot and this will kill the plant.
+For these plants, it's very important to have well-draining soil.
+Soil that doesn't retain water for too long.
 A few days is acceptable, but not more than that.

-Before watering you should make sure that the top 5 cm (2 inches) of soil is dry.
-You can do this by sticking your finger in the soil and literally feeling the moisture.
-If you’re not sure if it’s dry or not, there is a simple rule of thumb: dry soil won’t really stick to your finger.
-So if it does, wait a few more days to water that specific plant.
+Before you water your plants you should make sure that the top 5 cm (2 inches) of soil is dry.
+You can do this by sticking your finger in the soil and feel the moisture.
+If you're not sure if it's dry or not, there is a simple rule of thumb: dry soil won't stick to your finger.
+So if it does, wait a few more days before watering that specific plant.

 Cacti and succulents are known for being very easy to take care of.
-One of the aspects that makes this easy, is the fact that you can forget about them and they’ll survive.
-So this is also my advice for watering these types of plants: keep it to a minimum.
-Water them once every 2-3 weeks or when the plants start to show signs of being thirsty.
+One of the aspects that makes this easy, is the fact that you can forget about them and they'll survive.
+When it comes to watering these types of plants, you should keep it to a minimum.
+You should water them once every 2-3 weeks or when the plants start to show signs of being thirsty.
 If you water it more often, you might risk overwatering these plants and that will kill them in the long run.